 The Occupiers Liability Act 1984 imposes a duty of care upon an occupier of premises to ensure that its visitors and their property are reasonably safe.
 The duty is more onerous in the case of children, since an Occupier must be prepared for children to be less careful than adults.

-4.2 Criminal Acts by Members of Staff
+4.2 Criminal Acts by Trust Colleagues

-The Trust may be liable if it fails to sufficiently protect patients and other members of staff from the possibility of criminal acts by its employees.
+The Trust may be liable if it fails to sufficiently protect patients and other Trust colleagues from the possibility of criminal acts by its employees.